gallexi/darray/README.md

 ----

 ### Insertion
-There are two main insertion functions `da_insert` and `da_push`, implemented as macros, both of which will insert a value into the darray and increment the darray's length.
+There are two main insertion functions `da_insert` and `da_push`, implemented as macros, both of which will insert a value into a darray and increment the darray's length.
 Both macros may reassign memory behind the scenes, but unlike other functions in the library, assignment back to `darr` is automatic (for performance/convenience reasons).
 Again, always assume pointer invalidation (i.e. be weary of multiple references to the same darray).

-Unlike the rest of the library if reallocation fails during insertion, a `NULL` pointer might get dereferenced and your program could blow up.
+Unlike the rest of the library if reallocation fails during insertion with `da_insert` or `da_push` a `NULL` pointer might get dereferenced and your program could blow up.
 That sounds pretty bad, but as it turns out in practice this almost never happens, so the library optimizes for it.
 In C++, pushing/inserting into a `std::vector` without catching a `std::bad_alloc` exception is more or less the same as these "unsafe" insertion macros.
 It is so rare for allocation to fail on modern systems that it's almost never worth thinking about.

 Of course there are times when memory allocation can and will fail, and users **need** a way to guard against it.
 Both macros have separate implimentations as functions that sacrifice speed/convenience for memory/double-macro-evaluation safety.